 The encryption algorithm is either DES-EDE3-CBC as specified in RFC 2451 [20] or AES-CBC as specified in RFC 3602 [22] with 128 bit key.

 Both encryption algorithms shall be supported by both, the UE and the P-CSCF.
+For security reasons, the use of DES-EDE3-CBC is not recommended due to the key expansion defined in Annex I.

 - Integrity algorithm